dhanya-raju/vinternship/_blogs/DhanyaRaju_B_dhanya03raju@gmail.com.md

 I would like to express my sincere gratitude to the mentors and the entire VLED Labs team for designing such a thoughtful and engaging learning experience.
 Their guidance and effort have made this journey truly meaningful.

-Sudarshan Iyengar Nandan Prabhudesai Jinal Gupta Sakshi Sharma Riya Mehta Nitin Sankar Rohit Sharma ANNAM.AI Indian Institute of Technology, Roparam continuing to grow by exploring advanced technologies.
+Sudarshan Iyengar Nandan Prabhudesai Jinal Gupta Sakshi Sharma Riya Mehta Nitin Sankar Rohit Sharma ANNAM.AI Indian Institute of Technology, Ropar

 ---